IEntin/ClientServer/README.md

 is generated anew for every message being encrypted and sent for further processing\
 inside the message.

+It is important to realize that tools provided here for saving, copying, and viewing\
+crypto key are intended for testing purposes only.
+Secure procedure for key exchange\
+must be used in a production system.

 Prerequisites:

 Header only boost libraries, currently boost 1_82.